huggingface/datasets/datasets/tedlium/README.md

 audio_input = tedlium["train"][0]["audio"]  # first decoded audio sample
 transcription = tedlium["train"][0]["text"]  # first transcription
 ```

-Note that the processing of the TEDLIUM dataset requires pydub for audio segmentation.
-Instructions on how to download pydub can be found at https://github.com/jiaaro/pydub#installation.

 ### Supported Tasks and Leaderboards